Topl/tips/TIP-0003/README.md

 ### Transacting with Assets

 Transaction with assets are performed in the same way as transactions with LVLs.
 The only difference is that assets allow for different degrees of fungibility.
-At a chain level two assets are fungible if they can both be stored in the same UTXO.
+At a chain level, two assets are fungible if they can both be stored in the same UTXO.
 This poses a problem when we deal with two assets that are fungible at one level but not at the other.

 #### Moving Assets

 Moving assets does not require to attach any extra metadata to the transaction.
-Each time an asset is moved, it is the user's responsibility to populate both the metadata and commitment field.
-It is also responsibility of the user to ensure that the metadata conforms to the data specification in the policy.
+Each time an asset is moved, it is the user's responsibility to populate (if desired) both the metadata and commitment field. _It is also responsibility of the user to ensure that the metadata conforms to the data specification in the policy_.
 The node does not enforce this.
 The following validations are performed by the node:

 - *Check Assets Fungibility:* Let $g$ be a group identifier and $s$, $s_0$, ..., $s_{n - 1}$  be series identifiers,  all of the following statements must be true:
   - if $s$ is group and series fungible, then the number of tokens with identifier ($g$, $s$) in the input is equal to the number of tokens with identifier ($g$, $s$) in the output.